-EUGENE, OR (May 23, 2019)—Tuesday evening, Better Eugene-Springfield Transportation honored excellence improving the quality of transportation in our area.
+EUGENE (May 23, 2019) — Tuesday evening, Better Eugene-Springfield Transportation honored excellence improving the quality of transportation in our area.

 The local nonprofit organization presented BEST Awards—affectionately known as “BESTies”—in three categories.

 The award for transportation options went to PeaceHealth Rides, for safe streets to the Mill Race Path, and for walkable neighborhoods to Amazon Corner.

 “Collaboration is the special sauce for getting things done,” advised keynote speaker Mia Birk.
 For 27 years, Birk was at the forefront of promoting healthier forms of transportation, including launching the nation’s first bike share system.

 “We believe we are better when we speak and act together,” added BEST executive director Rob Zako.
 “BEST is pleased to honor three team efforts as some of the best in our community.”

 But a surprise fourth award went to an individual.
 Former Eugene Mayor Kitty Piercy was recognized for her lifetime of bold transportation leadership with the Ruth Bascom Award, named after another former mayor.

 “I’m honored, but the real kudos go to the visionary folks who see transportation as key to a good life for us all,” Piercy said.
 “It’s one way we share community together.”